 We sit on a low wall that surrounds the viewpoint area.
 There are two other trekkers sitting there with their guide.
-The guide has only his left arm.
-One of the trekkers is the one I had overheard yesterday at the police check post.
+The guide’s right arm is amputated.
+One of the trekkers is the one whom I had overheard yesterday at the police check post.
 I will call him Fernando as I do not know his name.
 Hair is beginning to grow back on Fernando’s large, shaven head.
 His beard has also begun to grow.
 He could be in his mid thirties and from California, I think.
 Fernando asks, “How was the trek yesterday?”
 “It was hard, very hard” I reply.
 Fernando agrees,”Yes, I thought so too.
 I started wondering whether it was a good idea to have come on this trek.”
 I realize that Fernando was being facetious yesterday when he had suggested trekking all the way to Tengboche.

 Ngima points out Kunde hospital and Khumjung School at a distance.
 They were established by Sir Edmund Hillary to serve the Sherpa community.
 I can vaguely see the buildings at a distance.
 Ngima points out a flat trail to Tengboche at a distance; I long for that flat trail.

 Ngima takes us to a trail that goes around Namche Bazar, high above.
-From the gate of the Namche it is quite a climb to get to the trail surrounding it.
-Namche is built on steps made on the side of a mountain that has soil and vegetation.
-Right across from Namche are mountains that are rocky and barren.
-It is surrounded by towering mountains, many of them snow peaked.
-A stream flows through the center of the village, where we find women washing clothes.
+From the entrance gate to Namche it is quite a climb to reach the trail surrounding it.
+Namche is built on steps made on the side of a mountain.
+It has soil and vegetation.
+Right across the valley are mountains that are rocky and barren.
+Namche is surrounded by towering mountains, many of them snow peaked.
+A stream flows through the center of Namche, where we find women washing clothes.

 I wonder whether Namche Bazar means Salt Market.
 I am not sure whether I read that somewhere.
 The word namche sounds similar to namak or salt in Hindi.
 In olden days Tibetans coming from the north through Nangpa La or Nangpa pass (5,806 m or 19,050 ft) used to bring salt and trade it for grains and other goods brought from the south.
 It must have been an important trading center as salt was a scarce commodity in the past, its preciousness having a lasting effect on our languages.
-The word “salt” is the root of the word “salary,” still precious for most people.
-The word appears in a typical statement made by servants in old Bollywood movies, to show that they value their loyalty to their masters: Sardar maine aapka namak khaya hai (Sir, I have eaten your salt).
+The word “salt” is the root of the word “salary,” still precious for all working people.
+The word appears in a frequently made statement in old Bollywood movies.
+To show that they value their loyalty to their masters, the servants in the movies typically say: Sardar maine aapka namak khaya hai (Sir, I have eaten your salt).
 The availability of sea salt from India diminished the salt trade from Tibet.
 Later Tibetans started bringing textiles, blankets and low-cost goods from China for trade.
-Even that has ended now as China closed Nangpa La presumably to stop Tibetans from fleeing Tibet.
+Even that has ended now as China closed Nangpa La, presumably to stop Tibetans from fleeing Tibet.

 We see yaks for the first time.
 A Sherpa and his wife are tending to a herd of seven.
 A couple of them look different because they are without horns.
 Ngima tells us that they are also yaks, not female naks.
 The yaks can be distinguished from dzos by the large amount of hair hanging by the sides of their body.